As we have seen, pairs provide a primitive “glue” that we can use to

 Exercise 2.44: Define the procedure

-, except that it switches the roles ofbelow
+right-split, except that it switches the roles of below and

 copies of a painter’s image in a square pattern; they differ only in how they